-As of the date of this proxy statement 1,526,000 shares have been awarded under the 2016 Incentive Plan.
-The 2016 Incentive Plan originally reserved a total of 2,800,000 shares of Common Stock.
-The First Amendment will increase the number of shares available for issuance under the 2016 Incentive Plan by 750,000 for a total of 3,550,000 shares of Common Stock.
-The 2016 Incentive Plan authorizes a broad range of awards including stock options ("Options"), stock appreciation rights ("SARs"), Full Value Awards (as more fully described below, including restricted stock, restricted stock units ("RSUs") (including performance stock units), performance shares, and other stock-based awards) and cash-based awards.
+A total of 1.2 million shares of our common stock ("Common Stock") currently remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans as of the date of this proxy statement.
+As of the date of this proxy statement 2,324,000 have been granted under the 2016 Incentive Plan.
+The 2016 Incentive Plan reserved a total of 3,550,000 shares of Common Stock.
+The Second Amendment will reserve a total 5,550,000 of shares of Common Stock for issuance under the 2016 Incentive Plan, reflecting an increase of 2,000,000 shares.

+The 2016 Incentive Plan authorizes a broad range of awards including stock options ("Options"), stock appreciation rights ("SARs"), Full Value Awards (as more fully described below, including restricted stock, restricted stock units ("RSUs"), performance shares or units, and other stock-based awards) and cash-based awards.
 A person who has been granted an award under the 2016 Incentive Plan is referred to herein as a "Participant" in the 2016 Incentive Plan.